joebew42/ex_chat/README.md

 ### DOING

+- Extract a collaborator for the `WebSocketClient` that will be responsible to understand if there is an existing user_session for a given access_token

 ### TODO

-- Extract a collaborator for the WebSocketClient that will be responsible to understand if there is a user_session for a given access_token
 - Try to write unit tests for `WebSocketClient`
 - In the `WebSocketClient` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)` and `websocket_info({chatroom_name, message}, req, state)`
   - Maybe we can introduce a `system-user-id` ??????!!!!!
-- When I join a chat room as an identified user I want to read my user name in the welcome message
 - Introduce the [ping/pong mechanism](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive) between client and server in order to unsubscribe and disconnect a client due inactivity
 - Find a way to document the websocket API
 - Try to split the [API, the Server and the Application Logic](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html) in the `UserSessions` and in the `ChatRooms` module